Exploring Menorca’s Best Beaches

 CALA MITJANA & CALA MITJANETA

-Often cited as among the best beaches in Menorca, Cala Mitjana and its little sister Cala Mitjaneta are also understandably two of the busier beaches I’ve visited during my visits to the island.
+Often cited as among the best beaches in Menorca, Cala Mitjana and its little sister Cala Mitjaneta are also understandably two of the busier beaches I’ve visited during my travels around the island.

 Reasonably easy access allows families to enjoy the narrow cove of Cala Mitjana, but its deep lopsided shape means there’s enough sand for the masses to spread out.